vismaymanoj/cse15l-lab-reports/lab-report-1-week-2.md

 *This site will teach you how to log into a Course Specific Account*

 **Step 1**
->This frist thing you will want to do is go to VSCode, and download it.
+>The frist thing you will want to do is go to VSCode, and download it.
-VSCode is an IDE where you will be able to run and test code.
+VSCode is an program where you will be able to run and test code.
 ![Image](Picture1.png)